 This contrast ultimately compelled Derek to give up his career in the corporate world and return to the States to fight for the kinds of changes and reforms working people in America so desperately need in order to live more free and fulfilling lives.

 Back home in California, Derek became involved with Ground Game LA in order to fight for affordable housing, climate justice, and greater accountability for our elected officials.
 He also continued his lifelong LGBTQ+ rights activism, hosting a series of events at the intersection of queer cultural life, art, and politics to raise money for various local charities across southern California.
 From there, he took his grassroots activism to the ballot box, by getting involved with local elections.
-He cut his electoral teeth working for the campaigns of Jessica Salan (City Council) campaign and Pat Harris (State Senate).
+He cut his electoral teeth working for the campaigns of Jessica Salan (City Council) campaign and Pat Harris (US Senate).

 In 2019, Derek took a job with Senator Bernie Sanders’ 2020 presidential campaign in Nevada.
 The deep relational organizing that he helped to lead across the Las Vegas Valley was instrumental in winning the Nevada caucuses and cemented the power that regular working people have when they come together, united in their cause for more freedom and justice.
 From there, he returned to his home in the heart of California’s 8th congressional district, where he continues to be involved in community organizing and mutual aid work to help those most in need.